jyates/SimpleDBHammer/README.md

 ## Developers:
 Jesse Yates([@jesse_yates] (http://twitter.com/jesse_yates))

-##Corporate Sponoship:
+## Thanks:
 This was originally developed for use by GoChime to hammer on their MongoDB installation.
-Please visit them at www.gochime.com